-Xiphosura, also known as horseshoe crabs, is an ancient arthropod that has existed for over 450 million years.
+Xiphosura is an order of marine arthropods that includes horseshoe crabs.
+It encompasses all existing horseshoe crab species.
+It is an ancient arthropod that has existed for over 450 million years.
 Because these wonders of the natural world have remained relatively unchanged since their appearance in the fossil record, many people call them living fossils.

 Appearance

-The first pair of Xiphosura legs are modified into pincers called chelicerae, which they use for feeding and defense.
+The anterior part of the body contains its feeding and sensory organs.
+The first pair of legs are modified into pincers called chelicerae, which they use for feeding and defense.
 Walking and swimming are done with the remaining eight legs.
 At the same time, they have compound eyes on the sides of their heads that are light-and-motion sensitive.

 The modern Xiphosurans are typically approximately 60 cm, though some species can be far smaller.
-You can find some adult ones measuring one to three cm long.
+Some adult ones measure one to three cm in length.

 Habitat